QuantEcon/lecture-source-jl/source/rst/multi_agent_models/harrison_kreps.rst

 Insufficient Funds
 ------------------

-Outcomes differ when the more optimistic type of investor has insufficient wealth --- or insufficient ability to borrow enough --- to hold the entire stock of the asset
+Outcomes differ when the more optimistic type of investor has insufficient wealth --- or insufficient ability to borrow enough --- to hold the entire stock of the asset.

-In this case, the asset price must adjust to attract pessimistic investors
+In this case, the asset price must adjust to attract pessimistic investors.

 Instead of equation :eq:`hakr2`, the equilibrium price satisfies